-Based on our professional judgement we determined the materiality for the financial statements as a whole at USD 32 million (2020: USD 35 million).
-The materiality is determined with reference to total assets (approximately 1%).
+Based on our professional judgment we determined the materiality for the financial statements as a whole at USD 50 million (2021: USD 32 million).
+The materiality is determined with reference to total assets (approximately 0.9%).
 We consider total assets as the most appropriate benchmark because the Company's third-party debt is utilized to fund the ABB group and this funding represents a significant part of the total assets in the balance sheet.
+Materiality significantly changed compared to last year due to the increase in total assets.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons, in particular those impacting shareholder's equity and net income as these accounts are relatively low in comparison with total assets.

-We agreed with those charged with governance that misstatements in excess of USD 1.6 million which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with those charged with governance that misstatements identified during the audit in excess of USD 2.5 million would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.